Steve0ro/steve0ro.github.io/pages/CTFs/Hack The Box/htb.md

 ## Introduction
 Hack The Box is an online platform that allows you to test and improve your penetration testing skills through a variety of challenges and virtual machines (VMs).
 The purpose of these writeups is to share my learning journey and help others understand the approaches taken to solve these challenges.

 > **Disclaimer:** These writeups are for educational purposes only.
 Do not use this knowledge for unauthorized activities.
-Respect the [HTB Rules](https://www.hackthebox.com/rules).
+Respect the HTB Rules

 ---